 Where do I begin the application process?

 All Applicants must first apply to and be admitted to the Toulouse Graduate School in order to be considered for admission to the graduate program in economics.
-The application fee through ApplyTexas is $75 and the fee cannot be waived.
+Start here: https://tgs.unt.edu/future-students/graduate-admissions/index.html.
+In addition to the steps for admission listed on the traditional admissions page, international applicants should click here to review the additional information for other application requirements and priority dates.
+The application fee cannot be waived.
 Applicants are required to submit:

 Applicants seeking funding also must submit the additional items below directly to Graduate Admissions Advisor in the Department of Economics (via e-mail: ECON-GradAdvising@unt.edu or ground mail).